Homicide Attorney in Phoenix, Arizona

 Second Degree Murder

-A second-degree murder conviction in Arizona brings at least 10 years in prison.
-At most, it brings 22 years for a first offense.
-If you have a previous conviction of second-degree murder or other serious felonies, the minimum sentence increases to 15 years, with a maximum of 25 years.
+A second-degree murder conviction in the stage of Arizona brings at least 10 years in prison.
+At most, it brings 22 to a maximum of 25 years.

 Defenses to Homicide Charges

+A homicide conviction in Arizona has severe consequences, and the state frequently seeks the death sentence for many first-degree murder cases.
 There are several possible defenses to a homicide charge.
-Your homicide attorney will investigate your specific situation and work out the best strategy for the specific set of facts.
+Your seasoned homicide defense attorney in Phoenix AZ will investigate your situation and work out the best strategy for the specific facts.
 For example:

-- Your constitutional rights were violated by police in the investigation or interrogation procedure, and evidence obtained illegally must be suppressed.
+- Police violated your constitutional rights in the investigation or interrogation procedure, and evidence obtained illegally must be suppressed.

 - You were not the one who caused the death.
 You may have an alibi, or eyewitness testimony is unreliable or lacks credibility.

-- The State did not handle the physical evidence offered properly, and therefore the physical evidence is invalid.
+- The State did not handle the physical evidence offered adequately; therefore, the physical evidence is invalid.

 - The prosecution cannot prove premeditation on your part.

-- The killing was done in self-defense, or in defense of another person.
+- The killing was done in self-defense or defense of another person.